Media Library Widget

 If your CMS or web app users already log in using SSO, you can also set up SSO login for Cloudinary so that your users can enjoy a seamless experience.

-- Without either this option or the authentication signature option configured, your users will need to separately log into Cloudinary when the widget opens, unless they have previously logged in via the Cloudinary console.
+- Without this option configured, your users will need to separately log into Cloudinary when the widget opens, unless they have previously logged in via the Cloudinary Console.

 - SAML authentication is a premium Cloudinary feature.
 Contact us to enable this feature for your account.

-After the feature has been made available for your account, you (as a Cloudinary account admin) activate SAML authentication for your users by entering your provider's SAML metadata URL in the SAML login option in the User settings of the Cloudinary console.
+After the feature has been made available for your account, you (as a Cloudinary account admin) activate SAML authentication for your users by entering your provider's SAML metadata URL in the SAML Login option in the Account Security page of the Console Settings.
 You can choose to either allow or enforce SSO login for your users.

 You can log the user out of Cloudinary when they log out of your application (or at any other point during their application session) by calling the Cloudinary logout endpoint: https://cloudinary.com/users/logout